Hi, my name is Kali. I’m the founder of Blush. And I’m going to tell you what no one else will tell you about starting your own business.

 But the point is, running a business is enough to make your anxiety spike on a recurring basis.
 I swear I have developed a minor phobia to email alerts on my phone.
 Every time my email goes off, deep down there is a part of me that is convinced it’s a negative comment, a cancellation, or a technology fail ready to ruin my day.
+I have had to start to limit my cell and internet work hours so that I can assure myself some peace on the daily.
 And trust me, I’m trying to become more resilient and less sensitive, but it’s pretty hard!

 However…NOTHING could top my most recent crisis.
 Guys.
 OMG.
 It was so bad.

 Someone TERRIBLE opened up a third party payment system under the name “joinblush.com” and made unauthorized charges to credit cards THEY had stolen.
 This is not a drill.
 I got calls and calls and calls from angry people claiming “joinblush.com” had charged hundreds of dollars on their credit card, and we had absolutely nothing to do with it.

 Of course my clients are totally safe.
 Blush wasn’t compromised at all.
 It was company identity theft, so we be solid.
 Someone seriously used our name to cover up a hack, and I had to deal with the backlash of talking to plenty of angry people who had zero connection to Blush whatsoever (“I DO NOT WANT ANY OF YOUR STUPID MAKEUP!”) who also happen to love using cuss words when describing women.

 Whoever that person is, rest assured they do not receive any light or love from me ever.
 EVER.
 EVERRRRR.